Nellie massacre: Consequences

-The official Tiwari Commission report on the Nellie massacre is still a closely guarded secret (only three copies exist).
+The official Tiwari Commission report on the Nellie massacre is still a closely guarded secret (only three copies reportedly exist).
 The 600-page report was submitted to the Assam Government in 1984 and the Congress Government (headed by Hiteswar Saikia) decided not to make it public, and subsequent Governments followed suit.
 Assam United Democratic Front and others are making legal efforts to make Tiwari Commission report public, so that reasonable justice is delivered to victims, at least after 25 years after the incident.

 Police filed 688 criminal cases, of which 378 cases were closed due to "lack of evidence" and 310 cases were slated to be charged.
-However, all these cases were dropped by the Government of India as a part of the 1985 Assam Accord; and, as a result, not a single person received punishment.
+However, all these cases were dropped by the Government of India as a part of the 1985 Assam Accord; and, as a result, no one was prosecuted.

 Prime Minister Rajiv Gandhi signed the Assam Accord with the leaders of the AASU to formally end the Assam Agitation in 1985.